unm-historiography/2016-fall/Nature/Nature-Zakery.md

 cares and troubles of the world in which our past has ensnared us.</i><br><br>
 &ensp;&ensp;Cronon, WIlliam.
 The Trouble with the Wilderness.
 Page 16.<br><br>

 This about sums it up.
+Studying nature like this is a lot like studying history.
+You know, because nature is this objective place.
+And once we humans are there, it becomes subjective.
+To the extreme.